yahoo/burst/burst-felt/readme.md

-and rely on Fabric dataset management to load data appropriately on workers, and perform the appropriate scans on workers, as well as hierarchical merges from workers to master for final results processing.
+and rely on Fabric dataset management to load data appropriately on workers, and perform the appropriate scans on workers, as well as hierarchical merges from workers to supervisor for final results processing.
 Generally What this translates to is that  Hydra knows how to turn Hydra source into an appropriate Fabric scanners and submit those scanners along with the appropriate data loading commands.